arobro/MythApps/README.md

 Consistent inferface and MythTV theming. \
 Global search on home screen or specifc search when in a directory. \
 Play local media not on the mythtv backend.
+MythTV remote support.
+Kodi supports L1 DRM on Android, L3 on Linux and Windows.

 # HOW TO INSTALL
 ## Compile MythTV and MythPlugins (Linux)